-First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad N Number of students in line $\mathbf{a}$ who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line $\mathbf{n}$ Р Number of students in line a who were awarded an institutional non- need-based athletic scholarship or grant Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line $\mathbf{p}$
+Full-time First-time First-Year Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line \mathbf{n} Number of students in line a who were awarded an institutional non- need-based athletic scholarship or grant Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line \mathbf{p}

 As policy, Hamilton does not award non-need based aid.
-However, due to participation in special programs, each year a few students who do not apply (or do not demonstrate financial need) receive aid due to the stipulations of the programs."
+However, due to participation in special programs, each year a few students who do not apply (or do not demonstrate financial need) receive aid due to the stipulations of the programs.